ikuchmin/querydsl-cuba/README.md

 #### Compilation

 QueryDSL guarantees that the compiler will check that your database queries are type-safe.
-It also helps you adopt better to refactoring changes.
+It also helps you adapt better to refactoring changes.